CenterForSpatialResearch/mapping_architecture_urbanism_humanities/04_CensusData.md

   ![Text Edit Table](Images/04/05_textEdit.png)

   * Next, before you modify the file, *make a copy, so you don't overwrite the original*.
 I will save it as B05002_Text_Edit.
-TextEdit or Notepad will automatically save it as a .txt file, which is fine.
+TextEdit or Notepad will automatically save it as a .txt file, which is fine, though you may change it to .csv.
   * Next, replace the first line (the one that goes from 'GEO.id' to 'HD02_VD27') with the right headers.
 However, since we are not deleting the columns for the margins of error we need to add those headers.
 The new first line should be something like this:
     * `GeoID,GeoID2,GeoDisplay,TotalPop,MOTotalPop,Native,MO_Native,InState,MO_InState,OtherSt,MO_OtherSt,OtherNE,MO_OtherNE,OtherMW,MO_OtherMW,OtherS,MO_OtherS,OtherW,MO_OtherW,N_Out,MO_N_Out,PuertoR,MO_PuertoR,USIsland,MO_USIsland,AbroadAP,MO_AbroadAP,Foreign,MO_Foreign,FrgNat,MO_FrgNat,FrgNatE,MO_FrgNatE,FrgNatAs,MO_FrgNatAs,FrgNatAf,MO_FrgNatAf,FrgNatOc,MO_FrgNatOc,FrgNatLA,MO_FrgNatLA,FrgNatNA,MO_FrgNatNA,FrgNonC,MO_FrgNonC,FrgNonCE,MO_FrgNonCE,FrgNonCAs,MO_FrgNonCAs,FrgNonCAf,MO_FrgNonCAf,FrgNonCOc,MO_FrgNonCOc,FrgNonCLA,MO_FrgNonCLA,FrgNonCNA,MO_FrgNonCNA`
     * Notice all the MO (margin of error) and the commas separating all the headers.
 These are very important.